Frequently Asked Questions

 Can I preference time off?

-Yes – EVOS will schedule you for a maximum of two, 4-week time off periods if you preference these.
+EVOS will schedule you for a maximum of two, 4-week time off periods if you preference them.

-There are two different time off periods in the E&F phase:
+There are two different options for time off in the E&F phase:

 • EF Time Off: Use this to preference a 4-week block of time for residency interviews or for personal reasons